dwightjack/wok-pkgs/packages/task-webpack/README.md

 ## Usage with `webpack-dev-middleware`

-To setup a webpack development middlewareyou can use the `middleware` method.
+To setup a webpack development middleware, you can use the `middleware` method.
 This will return an instance of `webpack-dev-middleware` to be used in any express-like application.

 For example here is an example implementation with the `@wok-cli/server` task that uses `webpack-dev-middleware` in development mode: